-- Be fluorescent orange or orange-red with lettering or symbols in a contrasting color - Contain the biohazard symbol or the word "Biohazard"
+- Be fluorescent orange or orange/red with lettering or symbols in a contrasting color. - Contain the biohazard symbol or the word "Biohazard".

-All containers of regulated waste, refrigerators and freezers containing blood or other potentially infectious material and other containers used to store, transport or ship blood or other potentially infectious material shall be clearly labeled with the international biohazard symbol or placed in a red container.
+Important reminder - regulated waste containers, refrigerators and freezers containing blood or OPIM, and all other containers used to store, transport or ship blood or OPIM shall be clearly labeled with the international biohazard symbol.